-- A. CODE AND TITLE OF THE COURSE: BL301.5, SOCIOLOGY OF CRIME AND DEVIANCE
+A. CODE AND TITLE OF THE COURSE: 301 SOC MJ III, SOCIOLOGY OF

+CRIME AND DEVIANCE

-- B. Course Credit: 4 (Total Marks200)
+- B. COURSE CREDIT: 4 (TOTAL MARKS200)

 - C. MEDIUM OF INSTRUCTION: ENGLISH

 - D. COURSE COMPILED BY: PREETI PRIYAM SHARMA

-- E. COURSE INSTRUCTOR: PREETI PRIYAM SHARM
+- E. COURSE INSTRUCTOR: PREETI PRIYAM SHARMA

-1. OBJECTIVES OF THE COURSE
+1. OBJECTIVE OF THE COURSE

-Some of the objectives of the course are outlined below:
+Some of the Objectives of the course are outlined below:

-- To develop among the law students a sociological understanding of crimes and criminals - ii.
-To develop an understanding of the social structures and social processes which give rise to crime and criminal behavior - iii.To equip the law students with sociological inputs on the systems of correction and theories of punishment. - iv.
-To enable them to develop critical thinking, an ability to absorb and utilize abstract ideas, concepts and theories. - v.
-To develop among the students, an ability to detach themselves from their individual faith systems and develop the ability to engage in purely objective academic pursuits
+- To develop among the Law students a sociological understanding of Crimes and Criminals - To develop an understanding of the social structures and social processes which give rise to crime and criminal behavior - To equip the law students with sociological inputs on the systems of correction and theories of punishment. - To enable them to develop critical thinking, an ability to absorb and utilize abstract ideas, concepts and theories. - To develop among the law students, sensitivity towards marginal groups in society - To develop among the students, an ability to detach themselves from their individual faith systems and develop the ability to engage in purely objective academic pursuits - To understand the process of social change through a study of various social movements and theoretical works - The development of analytical skills in law students